Nakło, Częstochowa County

 Nakło is a village in the administrative district of Gmina Lelów, within Częstochowa County, Silesian Voivodeship, in southern Poland.
-It lies approximately 8 km south-east of Lelów, 46 km east of Częstochowa, 84 km north of Kraków 68 km north-east of the regional capital Katowice.

 Architectural relics include a brick church built at the turn of the 17th and 18th centuries and consecrated in 1726 by Bishop Augustine Wessel, and an 18th-century neoclassical palace.
 The Palace at Nakło was designed by Polish economist and royal architect Jan Ferdynand Nax.